IPA.CONF(5) IPA.CONF(5)

 tials.

-ctl_dump_acl <class>;
+ctl_dump_acl = <class>;

-ctl_freeze_acl <class>;
+ctl_freeze_acl = <class>;

-ctl_stat_acl <class>;
+ctl_stat_acl = <class>;

-expire, restart, set and status commands:
+create and status commands:

-ctl_rule_acl <class>;
+ctl_rule_acl = <class>;

-empty ACL, and means that access is denied for anybody.
+empty ACL and means that access is denied for anybody.

 Let's show how to use all these parameters in examples.